particle-iot/docs/src/content/datasheets/wi-fi/p2-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated 8d8e7a73-c60c-4b04-8039-c5f8a7072f39 --}}

 ### Interrupts

 There are many limitations for interrupts on the STM32F205.
 All pins can be used for interrupts on Gen 3 devices and the P2.

+### Retained memory

+Retained memory, also referred to as Backup RAM or SRAM, that is preserved across device reset, is not available on the P2.
+This also prevents system usage of retained memory, including session resumption on reset.

+On Gen 2 and Gen 3 devices, retained memory is 3068 bytes.

+The flash file system can be used for data storage on the P2, however care must be taken to avoid excessive wear of the flash for frequently changing data.

 ### Pin functions removed